RoyalIcing/RoyalIcing/2026/levers-of-light.md

 We all have these levers.
 The humans that is, I’m not sure the animals feel left out.

+From flesh to hardware to software and back to flesh.

 Who has the largest levers?
-Who has the greatest ability to bust levers?
-Who or what stops us from changing our levers?
+Who has the greatest abilities to bust levers?
+Who and what stops us from changing our levers?
 Who is trying to get me to use my lever for their benefit?

-What makes these levers so powerful?
-They feel so light yet can lift so much.
+These levers feel so light yet can lift so much.
 It’s probably a good thing the cats can’t use them.